Ghulam Hassan Gran: Early life and education

 Gran was born on January 14, 1958, in the Farah province where his father was a military commander, but he is natively from Laghman province and belongs to the Sahak of the Pashtun tribe.

 He graduated from Zahir Shah high school in Kandahar Province in 1974.
 Gran received a Bachelor of Arts in Law and Political Sciences, with the major of “Quantitative Political Analysis” from Canyon College (USA).
 He has also attended various training and fellowship programs including constitutional law in the National School of Administration (ENA) Paris, France, Legislative Drafting Fellowship from Tulane University, The Public Law school New Orleans, United States.
 International Treaties, Rules and Principles of war during combat Sri Lanka, Parliamentary Affairs, International law, Budgeting and Parliamentary Oversight at WBI in Washington, DC, Leadership management, Budget and Audit which were held in various countries including Japan, United States, Germany], France, Italy and India.
 Thus, received various fellowships from some other countries.

 Political and civil activities

 Gran was imprisoned due to his opposing activities against the former Soviet Union invasion of Afghanistan in Pul-e-Charkhi prison in the early 80s.

 Gran is one of the human rights and women's rights advocates and a member of the working group of UN Women in Afghanistan.

 Gran is a founding member of the Afghanistan Constitutional Studies Institute since 2015.
-This Institute has done some research and works for the Constitutional reforms and significant reform for the political and constitutional order of Afghanistan, including a research published book “Towards a Constitutional Court in Afghanistan- A Proposal”.
+This Institute has done some research and works for the Constitutional reforms and significant reform for the political and constitutional order of Afghanistan, including research published book “Towards a Constitutional Court in Afghanistan- A Proposal”.